 Check the Attachments

-The attachments of your compact excavator need to be secure, as well.
-Some equipment attachments need to be properly connected to your machinery before transport.
-However, some compact excavators cannot be transported without dismantling their attachments.
+Your compact excavator attachments need to be secure, as well.
+Some equipment attachments need to be correctly connected to your machinery before transport.
+However, some compact excavators cannot be shifted without dismantling their attachments.

-If you need to disconnect some equipment attachments like a bucket, you need to secure them using chains.
-Hydraulic hoses must be routed in a tie-down or connected in a position where it won’t interfere with the machine on the trailer.
+If you need to disconnect equipment attachments like a bucket, secure them using chains.
+Hydraulic hoses must be routed in a tie-down or connected in a position that won’t interfere with the machine on the trailer.

 Get Professional Help

 We also suggest getting professional help in shipping and correctly loading compact excavators.
 Professional haulers provide a team of experts that ensure your equipment reaches your preferred destination safely and on time.
-They have various vehicles that cater to any mini excavator models – bonded, licensed, and insured.
+They have various vehicles catering to mini excavator models – bonded, licensed, and insured.

 The best trailer for transporting mini excavators varies depending on the mini excavator’s size, length, width, and other essential factors.
-You can use a gooseneck trailer, flatbed trailers [1], and step-deck to properly transport compact excavators.
+You can use a gooseneck trailer, flatbed trailers [1], and step-deck to shift compact excavators properly.

 Although mini excavating machines might fit on flatbed trailers, we recommend using a step-deck trailer because it’s easier to drive excavating machines onto it.
 Mini excavator’s rough-terrain forklifts, self-propelled trenchers, and telehandlers are made to travel on step-deck trailers.